SmartBear/virtserver-helm/README.md

 VirtServer Helm Chart
 =====================

 This is a starting point for running VirtServer in kubernetes utilizing helm charts.
-Any user might need to modify it to their needs.
+Users might need to modify it to their needs.
 This helm chart was last updated 2022-08-18 for VirtServer 3.12.1.

 Managing